 Aside from Komodo Island, the only other place to see Komodo dragons in the wild is on Rinca Island, the second biggest island in the national park.
 The visitor’s centre at Loh Buaya is located at the bottom of an inlet on the north-east of the island, about 2 hours boat ride from Labuan Bajo – approximately half the time it takes to reach Komodo Island.
 As a result, Rinca Island tends to be favoured by day trippers from Labuan Bajo as the place to see the Komodo’s, whilst still leaving time to swim, snorkel or visit some of the other nearby islands.

 The dragons on Rinca have a reputation for being slightly smaller but a bit more aggressive than their counterparts at Komodo.
 The reputation seems quite well deserved.
 In 2013, a ranger was attacked whilst sitting at his desk in his office at Loh Buaya.
-His screams alerted other rangers who came to his rescue.
-Unfortunately, the smell of blood also attracted more Komodo’s to the scene.
-So whilst some were occupied keeping the new arrivals at bay, several other managed to fight off the attacker to rescue their colleague.
-Subsequently, the victim and one of his rescuers received nasty injuries that required urgent medical attention but they lived to tell the tale.
+His screams alerted other rangers who came to his rescue, but the smell of blood also attracted more Komodo’s to the scene.
+In the ensuing chaos, the victim was rescued, but he and one other received nasty injuries that required urgent medical attention.
+But at least they lived to tell the tale.

 Over the next couple of hours we did see several Komodo’s, as well as Timor deer, long-tailed macaques, sulphur crested cockatoo’s and some fabulous scenery.
 Despite the threat of being eaten alive, it was a thoroughly enjoyable experience.